eldritch-dream/go-message-processor/README.md

  ## How to test

-Run `go test .\flightMessage\` from the root directory, this will the unit tests.
+Run `go test ./...` from the root directory, this will the unit tests.

 ## Potential improvements

-* Implement a makefile build process to make building/testing/running a little more flexible
+* Implement a makefile build process to make formatting/building/testing/running a little more flexible
-*
+* Use github actions to make build actions happen on commit/push